labradorsabrina/Chinook/README.md

 Practice Queries, Joins and Case statements using `MySQL Workbench` and `Chinook.db`

 ## References ##
-This database is created and available on various format at [lerocha/chinook-database](https://github.com/lerocha/chinook-database)
+This database used is in the Dataset folder on this github project, `Chinook Database` was created for  [lerocha/chinook-database](https://github.com/lerocha/chinook-database) and is available on various format at his github.